Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

-# PC to Game Boy Printer interface with an Arduino
+# A simple PC to Game Boy Printer interface with an Arduino

 The most cheap and basic device you can imagine to print something from a PC to a Game Boy Printer !
 The Arduino code is the same used in the [GBCamera-Android-Manager](https://github.com/Raphael-Boichot/GBCamera-Android-Manager).
 The code originates from an [SD based version](https://github.com/Raphael-Boichot/The-Arduino-SD-Game-Boy-Printer) which is technically more complicated and requires and SD shield.
 This project requires nothing but an Arduino.